 AU adheres to a policy of nondiscrimination with respect to admissions, employment, and institutional activities.
-AU does not discriminate on the basis of race, color, creed, sex, gender orientation, age, religion, disability, life styles or national origin against any applicant, student, faculty member or employee with respect to admission, hiring, promotion or any other activity included in the academic and/or service programs.
+AU does not and shall not discriminate on the basis of race, color, religion (creed), sex, gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities and operations, against any applicant, student, faculty member or employee with respect to admission, hiring, promotion or any other activity included in the academic and/or service programs.
 AU's policies and procedures prohibit all forms of harassment, hazing, use or abuse of illegal substances, alcohol abuse, and/or any other illegal activity in accordance with institutional policies, and federal, state, or other applicable legislation.
 AU operates under the directives of the Board of Trustees.
 The Board members are selected from among distinguished citizens who have made significant contributions in the community and are strongly committed to the mission of AU.
 The President, who is named by and is solely responsible to the Board of Trustees, serves as the Chief Executive Officer.

 This catalog describes the Miami Campus' administrative and academic policies, student services, degree requirements, and course offerings.
 The contents of this catalog may be subject to modification at any time in accordance with professional developments, changes in the different fields, licensing, accreditation requirements, operational needs or as needed according to the judgment of the Board of Trustees.
 AU reserves the right to review fee schedules at any time.
 This catalog supersedes any other documentation and or any verbal or written commitments or expressions made by any AU functionary, which may be contradictory to the policies and norms herein established.